View Other Content

 1906 – Forward Ted Crawford was born in Filey, Yorkshire.
 He signed from Halifax Town in 1932, bagging four goals in eight games before joining Clapton Orient in July 1933, for whom he struck 73 times in 212 Division Three South games.

 2006 - Noel White resigned from the Board after leaking critical stories of the Manager’s rotation policy to the press.
+He had been on the Board for twenty years, including a spell as Chairman between 1990 and 1991.

 On the move again